DevanKuleindiren/shape-recognition/README.md

 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>

 ##Description
 ShapeNet is an android app that learns how to recognise when you move your phone in a circle.
-For more information, please visit: http://devankuleindiren.com/Projects/machine_learning.php